kevin801221/LLMs_Amazing_courses_Langchain_LlamaIndex/README.md

 ## Large Language Models and Integration of Agents, Multi-Agents Systems, AutoGen, Langchain, LangGraph, Langserve, and Llamaindex Applications

 ## Latest Updates

+- **2025/2/3** - add Deepseek_ollama-playground which is a playground for Deepseek Ollama, a large language model developed by Deepseek AI model.
+It is designed to help users understand and interact with the model's capabilities, including text generation, question answering, and more.
+The playground provides a user-friendly interface for experimenting with the model, allowing users to input text and receive generated responses.
+It also includes features such as code generation, text summarization, and more, making it a valuable tool for developers, researchers, and anyone interested in exploring the capabilities of large language models.
 - **2024/11/24 Officially added Medium Agent project to this Repo** - I will collect popular articles from Medium, including "member-only" content.
 Each article will be transformed into clear, easy-to-understand documentation and coding projects after my thorough comprehension, aiming to help fellow learners better understand Agent system construction.

 - **2024/9/21**: Reorganized the basic course content's `application` folder into `LangChain_Basic_course_integration` folder for clearer understanding of application levels and maintaining cleanliness.